CMS Modified NCD 7 for Thermogenic Therapy, Effective January 9, 2026 — What Billing Teams Need to Know

 Effective Date 2026-01-09

-Specialties Affected Internal medicine, infectious disease, rheumatology, inpatient hospital billing
+Specialties Affected Internal medicine, infectious disease, rheumatology, neurology

 CMS Thermogenic Therapy Coverage Criteria and Medical Necessity Requirements 2026

-The CMS thermogenic therapy coverage policy is straightforward: Medicare does not cover it.
+The CMS thermogenic therapy coverage policy under NCD 7 in the Medicare system is straightforward: there is no covered indication.
 Full stop.

 CMS Thermogenic Therapy Exclusions and Non-Covered Indications